Stratton War Memorial is a Grade II listed building in the Cotswold local planning authority area, England. First listed on 26 October 2022. Memorial.

 Description

-First World War memorial erected between 1919 and 1921, with additional names added following the Second World War.
-Architect unknown.
+The Stratton War Memorial is a First World War memorial erected between 1919 and 1921, with additional names added after the Second World War.
+The architect is unknown.

-DESCRIPTION: the memorial takes the form of a Cavalry Cross and is located within Stratton Cemetery.
-Its top is designed as a square lantern with a pitched roof, with a Calvary Cross depicting Christ carved into its front side.
-This sits atop a simple square capital with a tapered octagonal column shaft running down.
-Below this lies a low octagonal plinth with a three-stepped square base.
-The plinth and upper two steps have the following inscriptions in incised and painted lettering:
+Carved from limestone, the memorial is designed in the form of a Cavalry Cross and is situated within Stratton Cemetery.
+At the top, it features a square lantern with a pitched roof, which has a Calvary Cross depicting Christ carved into its front side.
+This lantern rests on a simple square capital, supported by a tapered octagonal column shaft.
+Below this is a low octagonal plinth with a three-stepped square base.
+The plinth and the upper two steps display inscriptions in incised and painted lettering:

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.